MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.GetPhysicalDimensions.md

 ---

-# VisWebPageSettings.GetPhysicalDimensions Method (Visio Save As Web)
+# VisWebPageSettings.GetPhysicalDimensions method (Visio Save As Web)

 Based on the enumerated screen-resolution value passed to the method in the eRes parameter, places real-world values for screen width and height in pixels in the pnWidth and pnHeight variables passed to the method as parameters.